2018 is the 100th anniversary of the formation of the Royal Air Force.

 The wound mentioned above was when Trenchard was shot in the chest in a battle at Krugersdorp in October 1900, losing a lung.
 He made a miraculous recovery following a Bobsleigh accident in Switzerland and went on win the St. Moritz Tobogganing Club’s Freshman and Novices’ Cups for 1901.
 He also took up tennis to improve his strength.

 Trenchard served in Ireland in 1910, bored with life there, he took up flying in the newly formed Central Flying School.
 By 1914, the Royal Flying Corps and the Royal Naval Air Service had around 2000 personnel.
 By 1919 the newly-formed Royal Air Force numbered more than 114,000 personnel and 4000 combat aircraft in 150 squadrons.

-Hugh Trenchard married Katherine Salvin Boyle in 1920, they had two sons – Lieut Hon Hugh Trenchard (1921 – 1943) Lieutenant in the 6th Bn.
-Grenadier Guards, killed in WW2 at Tunisia and Thomas Trenchard, 2nd Viscount Trenchard MC (1923 – 1987) a hereditary peer and a junior minister in Margaret Thatcher’s government from 1979 to 1983.
+Hugh Trenchard married Katherine Salvin Boyle in 1920, they had two sons – Lieut Hon Hugh Trenchard (1921 – 1943) Lieutenant in the 6th Battalion Grenadier Guards, killed in World Two at Tunisia and Thomas Trenchard, 2nd Viscount Trenchard M.C.
+(1923 – 1987) a hereditary peer and a junior minister in Margaret Thatcher’s government from 1979 to 1983.

 Westminster Abbey.
 Photo by Priory Studios.